Join me for a January 2021 Zero Waste Challenge!

 At the beginning of 2018, I embarked on a 30-day zero waste challenge that forced me to rethink everything.
 The challenge rules were simple: avoid producing any landfill waste.
 I could recycle and compost but anything that would end up in a landfill was a no-no. I also opted to ban all plastic products.
 Although certain plastics can be recycled, it’s a very problematic material, so I wanted to see if I could cut it out

 Why zero waste?

 After the 30 days were over, I eventually slipped back into a few wasteful habits, but so many changes stayed with me.
 The vast ways in which I can reduce my waste have influenced how I shop for everything.
 They have also taught me to do more with less and think outside the box.
-That’s why I’ve decided to end my year the way I started, with another zero waste challenge.
-This December I’ll be going zero waste again!
-It may just be the hardest month of the year with the holiday season but that’s what makes it fun.
-I’ll need to think of thoughtful zero waste gifts and holiday decor.
+That’s why I’ve decided to make yearly zero waste challenges my thing.
+This January I’ll be going zero waste again!
 Would you like to join me?
 I have set up a Facebook group for challengers.
-If you’re on the fence, I’ve listed the impact of the challenge on all different aspects life.
+If you’re on the fence, I’ve listed the impact of the challenge on all different aspects of life.
 Join our group on Facebook.

 How did zero waste challenge influence my life?